The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Acknowledgments

 \section{Acknowledgments}

-We thank the Werner Siemens-Stiftung~(WSS) for their generous support of this project, Michael Hicks, K.\ Rustan M.\ Leino, and Margarida Ferreira for feedback on drafts of this paper, and Christoph Sprenger and Joseph Lallemand for helpful discussions. }{}
+We thank the Werner Siemens-Stiftung~(WSS) for their generous support of this project, Michael Hicks, K.\ Rustan M.\ Leino, and Margarida Ferreira for feedback on drafts of this paper, Christoph Sprenger and Joseph Lallemand for helpful discussions, and the anonymous reviewers for their insightful comments.
+Parts of this work were conducted by the first author during internships at \ac{AWS}.
+Some authors are developers of \gobra or \argot, which we disclose as potential non-financial interests.